msrivastav13/mo-dx-plugin/README.md

 Deploys Static Resources to the Salesforce Org using Tooling API.

-Supports deploying sttaic resource folder (It zips it up) as well individual files in static resource folder.
+Supports deploying staticresource folder (It zips it up) as well individual files in staticresource folder.

 ```
 USAGE